-Twillingate Masonic Temple was been designated a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in 1998 due to its aesthetic, historic and cultural value.
+Twillingate Masonic Lodge was designated a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in 1998 due to its aesthetic, historic and cultural value.

-Source: Heritage Foundation of Newfoundland and Labrador property file “Twillingate – Twillingate Masonic Temple – FPT 1325”
+Source: Heritage Foundation of Newfoundland and Labrador property file “Twillingate – Twillingate Masonic Lodge – FPT 1325”

 Character Defining Elements